 HOW MANY COWS ARE ON YOUR FARM?

-This milk comes from our EcoDairy where we milk 700 cows, but we do have about 4000 total milk cows on four separate facilities in Humboldt and Del Norte counties.
+This milk comes from our Alexandre Acres dairy has 900 milk cows, but we do have about 3500 total milk cows on four separate facilities in Humboldt and Del Norte counties.
 We want to get more dairy into more mouths, and we believe we can do that by being a large dairy with outstanding integrity.

 IS THE MILK 100% GRASSFED?

-We are not certified 100% grassfed, but close to it.
+We are not 100% grassfed, but rely heavily on pasture while still feeding our cattle grain to meet their nutritional requirements.
 Our Pasture Promise seal is our commitment to our consumers towards quality grazing of our pastures, through the biodiversity of plant species and biodynamic green pastures.
 Our mild temperate weather allows for the soil, land, and pasture to be alive every day of the year, averaging 54-65 degrees throughout the whole year.
 In doing so, we ensure that the pasture our cows eat is green and alive year round.
 Our annual rainfall of over 80 inches allows for grass growth 365 days a year.
 We have green grass 365 days a year, a mild, temperate climate that is beneficial to the land, the animals, and our people.

 HOW MANY ADDED SUGARS ARE THERE?